 MOON FOOL regularly organises workshops and residencies in its unique ACTOR - CHORUS - TEXT (ACT) Ensemble Practice.
 ACT is an original approach to performance practice and devising, conceived by Anna-Helena McLean.
-The methodology has been tried and tested over 15 years professional practice with a diversely representative cross section of participants including parent artists, LGBTQIA+ communities and multi abled artists as well as mainstream actors and theatre makers.
-ACT symbiotically interweaves music, movement and poetry to tell stories, while responding to and reinventing the given spatial location.
+The methodology has been tried and tested over 15 years' professional practicing with a diversely representative cross-section of participants including parent artists, LGBTQIA+ communities and multi-abled artists as well as classical actors and mainstream theatre makers.
+ACT is an acting and voice training methodology that symbiotically interweaves music, movement and poetry to tell stories, while responding to and reinventing the given spatial location.

 This training includes dynamic, physical and musical exercise covering:

 Ensemble balance training

 Extended vocal techniques

 The Relational Actor